karthikamanu123/Capstone-Project-6--ML/README.md

 # Conclusion

 This project successfully implemented a machine learning model to forecast customer propensity for vehicle insurance cross-sell offers.
 The model can optimize marketing efforts and elevate conversion rates.

+# Acknowledgments

+A big thank you to AlmaBetter for all the resources and support.